badripaudel77/spring-docker-demo/README.md

 # spring-docker-demo
-## Writing docker file for spring boot and running it in container using docker image.
+## Writing docker file for spring boot and running it in container using docker image, pushing and pulling to/from docker hub.
 -----------------------------------------------------------------------------------
 ## Explanation
 ----------------------